boardzilla/boardzilla-docs/docs/ui/layout.md

 - How large should the grid be to accommodate its contents? (`rows` and `columns`)
 - How tightly should they be packed? (`gap` or `offsetRow`/`offsetColumn`)
-- Should they be in a square grid, or something non-orthogonal like a hexagon? (`gap` or `offsetRow`/`offsetColumn`)
+- Should they be in a square grid, or something non-orthogonal like a hexagon?
+  (`gap` or `offsetRow`/`offsetColumn`)
 - How should they fill up their grid as more are added? (`direction`, `alignment` and `limit`)
-- How should they scale to fit in the area? (`scaling` and `maxOverlap`)
+- How should they stretch, shrink, or squish together to fit in the area?
+  (`scaling` and `maxOverlap`)

 How these parameters interact can become complicated.
 The best approach is to experiment in order to find what you're looking for.
 A helpful [layout sandbox](layout-sandbox) is provided here to let you try different parameters and see the results with different elements.
 Also browsing the [sample games](/examples/examples) to see how their layouts work is a good resource.
 Of course, refer to [the API documentation](../api/modules#layoutattributes) for the complete descriptions.

 :::tip relative percentages

 Most of the sizing attributes in the `layout` parameters are percentage values.
 These are generally percentages of the container element's layout, so e.g.

 ```ts
 $.deck.layout(Card, {